 Stay in Touch - But Not Too MuchStaying in touch with your student is extremely easy while they are abroad due to mobile phones, Skype, Facetime, email, and texting apps, but be prepared to have less frequent communication with your student.
 The less your student checks in with you, the more independent he or she becomes.
 When you do interact, listen more than talk.
 Give updates on family news, but don't overwhelm your student to the point of making him or her homesick.
 Ask questions about what your student has seen and done, but also what has surprised him or her and what has not.
 Make sure your student knows you are glad he or she has taken this important step and that you can't wait to hear all about the experience and the great stories once they return home.

-Don't Get Too InvolvedPart of the study abroad experience is learning how to overcome difficulties and move past them.
+Don't Get Too InvolvedPart of the education abroad experience is learning how to overcome difficulties and move past them.
 Students must figure it out for themselves.
 It can be frustrating, though, and your student may even go through a phase of negativity, discouragement, and homesickness where nothing is right or good.
 You will be tempted to try to solve the problem, but don't unless your student is experiencing serious difficulties.
 Listening may be one of the most important, and undervalued, communication skills that we use.
 Show support and understanding during the difficulty, but avoid getting too involved.
 Encourage your student to first make use of the student support services that are available or their local contact and be sure to ask if things are improving or working out.

 Visit With Discretion or Not At AllKeep in mind that students abroad are not on vacation; they are there to learn and attend class.
 They will have homework, projects, and deadlines.
 They will also be developing their own lifestyle.
 Take care not to interrupt any of these aspects of your student's time abroad.